BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 When you made an offer on the property, your realtor should have added a clause that allows you to go back to see the property before closing and a warranty confirming all appliances and systems will be working upon taking possession.

 You’ll need to arrange a time with the seller for a pre-closing inspection of all the appliances, heating, plumbing, electrical, and water systems as close as possible to the closing date.
 Ensure the seller has completed—or is scheduled to finish—everything they promised before you close.
-Verify that anything related to the water system—including digging a new well—agreed upon has been done.
-You should also be allowed to complete water quality and yield tests.
+Ensure the seller has completed all agreed-upon tasks related to the water system, including digging a new well.
+Additionally, you should have permission to conduct water quality and yield tests.

 Refer to the completed home and water inspection documents before removing the conditions attached to the offer to purchase.
-Ensure the home and water system’s current state complies with what was discovered and any remediation agreed upon.
+Verify that the current state of the home and water system aligns with the findings and any agreed-upon remediation.
 If there are any changes between the contract and closing, negotiate with the seller for the necessary redress and immediately inform your agent and lawyer.

 Looking After Your Water Supply

-As the owner of a water well, you are responsible for the quality of the water.
+Private water well owners are responsible for water quality.
 As a result, it’s essential to care for and maintain your well correctly.

-Care and Maintaining of a Water Well is Important
+Care and Maintenance of a Water Well System is Important

 As the property owner, you may perform some routine maintenance.
 Still, a registered well driller must carry out most of it to protect the groundwater supply from contamination as required under the Groundwater Protection Regulation.
 Maintenance may include the following activities: